by Debra Johnson, Published October 29, 2013

 The Delores Soderquist Brehm Center for Special Education Scholarship and Research at Eastern Michigan University provides advocacy, equity and justice through educational change.

-For more information and the complete schedule of events, please visit the Brehm Conference registration website.
+For more information and the complete schedule of events, visit the Brehm Conference registration homepage.
 Visit the Delores Soderquist Brehm Center for Special Education Scholarship & Research website to learn more about Brehm scholarship opportunities.